SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/faq/newkbentry.md

 ## Create FAQ entries from a request

-If you reply to an enquiry and think the same question may arise again, it is a good idea to create a reply that can be reused and made available to all customers.
-To do this:
+If you reply to an enquiry and think the same question may arise again, it is a good idea to create a reply that can be reused and made available to all customers. [!include[To do this](../../../includes/to-do-this.md)]

 1. Open a request.
 See [Process requests](../request/listTicket.md).